pengxiawu/DeepBP-AE/README.md

 # CSI-ComSensing-AE

-This the Tensorflow implementation of paper ``Acquiring Measurement Matrices via Model-Based Deep Learning for Sparse Channel Estimation in mmWave Massive MIMO Systems"
+This the Tensorflow implementation of paper "Acquiring Measurement Matrices via Model-Based Deep Learning for Sparse Channel Estimation in mmWave Massive MIMO Systems"

 ## Prerequisites